 Benefits of Invoice Finance / Factoring

-Unlike a business loan, invoice finance credit facility grows with your business.
+Unlike a business loan, an invoice finance credit facility grows with your business.
 As you make more sales and have more invoices in the book, the bigger facility you can have.
-So that you will always the right funding limit available to support your business sales.
+So that you will always have the right funding limit available to support your business sales.

-Some of Shortcomings of Factoring
+Some Shortcomings of Factoring

-Only Applicable to B2B Businesses with Large Customers
+Only Applicable to B2B Businesses

 INVOICE FINANCE FOR YOUR BUSINESS